 You may be familiar with terminology databases from your work.
 Maybe you even manage the names of specific components in Excel lists, catalogue spare parts in SAP, or even use software that is mainly designed to manage terminology.

-Once more people are involved in the project, however, rigid databases turn out to be inflexible and require extensive maintenance.
+Once more people are involved in the project, however, rigid databases turn out to be not so flexible and require extensive maintenance.
 In this case, a standardised terminology process with defined process chains and responsibilities becomes indispensable.

 So we took a good look at the way we and our customers work and then developed workflows that are not just easy to comply with but can also be adapted flexibly to the complexity of the specific project.
 Are you responsible for terminology and want to be given a say on new entries?
-No problem; a corresponding loop can be activated in the process if necessary.
+No problem; an appropriate loop can be integrated into the process, if necessary.
 Do you want approved entries to be translated directly into another language?
 There are interfaces for that as well.